sferics/plbufr/README.rst

    :target: https://pypi.python.org/pypi/plbufr/

 *plbufr* is a Python package implementing a `Polars <https://github.com/pola-rs/polars>`_ reader (instead of pdbufr's Pandas) for the BUFR format using  `ecCodes <https://confluence.ecmwf.int/display/ECC>`_.
-Its goal is to be faster and more versatile than pdbufr.
+Its goal is to be faster and more versatile than `pdbufr <https://github.com/ecmwf/pdbufr>`_.
 Therefore, it will implement more features like filtering of missing data which is currently not supported by pdbufr.
 It supports BUFR edition 3 and 4 files with uncompressed and compressed subsets.
 It works on Linux, MacOS and Windows, the ecCodes C-library is the only binary dependency.
 All modern versions of Python (>=3.6) and PyPy3 are supported.

 TODO
 The documentation will be found at https://plbufr.readthedocs.io/.